zhidilin/zhidilin.github.io/_pages/about.md

 # 🧑‍🎓 About Me
 + I received the B.Eng degree in optoelectronic information science from [University of Electronic Science and Technology of China (UESTC)](uestc.edu.cn) in 2023.
 Now I am a Ph.D. student of [The Chinese University of Hong Kong, Shenzhen](cuhk.edu.cn) in computer and information engineering, supervised by [Prof. Feng Yin](https://myweb.cuhk.edu.cn/yinfeng) and [Prof. Tsung-Hui Chang](https://myweb.cuhk.edu.cn/changtsunghui).
-+ My research interests include **Network Security, Wireless Sensing and Machine Learning**.
++ My research interests include Network Security, Wireless Sensing, Signal Processing, as well as the Machine Learning Methods.
 # 🔥 Recent News
 - 2023.03: Joined the [BLSP Group](https://blsp-group.github.io/) led by [Prof. Feng Yin](sse.cuhk.edu.cn/faculty/yinfeng).
 - 2023.01: Won the Second Prize in the [2022 Asia and Pacific Mathematical Contest in Modeling (APMCM)](https://m.saikr.com/contest/notice_detail/10829).
 - 2022.11: Assigned as a research assistant of [Prof. Feng Yin](https://myweb.cuhk.edu.cn/yinfeng).
 - 2022.08: Got the PhD offer from [The Chinese University of Hong Kong, Shenzhen](cuhk.edu.cn) with full scholarships.
-- 2022.04: Paper entitled "Identify Selective Forwarding Attacks Using Danger Model: Promote the Detection Accuracy in Wireless Sensor Networks" has been published in *IEEE Sens.
+- 2022.04: Paper entitled "[Identify Selective Forwarding Attacks Using Danger Model: Promote the Detection Accuracy in Wireless Sensor Networks](https://ieeexplore.ieee.org/document/9755128)" has been published in *IEEE Sens.
 J.(IF=4.536, Q1).*
 - 2020.09: Joined the [State Key Laboratory of Electronic Thin Films and Integrated Devices](https://www.nature.com/nature-index/institution-outputs/china/state-key-laboratory-of-electronic-thin-films-and-integrated-devices-uestc/54be192a140ba09d328b4567), supervised by [Prof. Yuanming Wu](https://sose.uestc.edu.cn/info/1022/1928.htm).

 # 📝 Publications